SmartlyDressedGames/Unturned-Docs/items/barricade-asset.rst

 **Range** *float*: In meters, the maximum distance away the barricade can be placed from the player.

+**RequiresHeatSourceCraftingTagConversion** *bool*: Applicable to ``Oven``, ``Torch``, and ``Campfire`` Build types.
+Defaults to true.
+Performs the following modifications during load for backwards compatibility:

+#.
+Adds the vanilla Heat Source tag (``20f30322bbcc4b01a4f116d22b24c21a``) to PlaceableProvidesCraftingTags if empty.
+#.
+Adds a Crafting Tag Modifier component to the Fire child game object with Mode Remove, Activation Requirement Invert, and Tag ``20f30322bbcc4b01a4f116d22b24c21a``.
+This removes the Heat Source tag when Fire is inactive.
+#.
+Adds a Crafting Tag Provider component to the Barricade game object with Modifiers set to the component added to Fire.

 **Salvage_Duration_Multiplier** *float*: Multiplier on how long it takes to salvage this barricade.
 Setting this to a larger number will cause salvaging to take longer.
 Defaults to 1.

 **Unpickupable** *flag*: Disables the ability to pick up a placed barricade.
 For example, the `Horde Beacon <https://unturned.wiki/wiki/Horde_Beacon>`_ uses this flag.